 Submit Your Manuscript

 L&L contributors and readers are typically superintendents, school administrators, district- and building-level technology coordinators, heads of schools, faculty, classroom teachers, library media specialists, and teacher educators.
-Contributors are not paid but do get a byline as well as several complimentary copies of the issue that contains their article.
+We do not pay contributors, but they do receive a byline as well as several complimentary copies of the issue that contains their article.

-L&L articles emphasize practical ideas and provide how-to tips for integrating digital age skills (NETS) effectively into K–12 classrooms, curriculum, and administration.
-Articles make connections with ISTE’s NETS and explain how examples and resources contribute to the essential conditions for meeting the standards.
-We also run articles focusing on trends and best practices in educational technology.
+L&L articles emphasize practical ideas and provide how-to tips for integrating digital age skills (ISTE Standards) effectively into K-12 classrooms, curricula and administration.
+Articles make connections with the ISTE Standards and explain how examples and resources contribute to the essential conditions for meeting the standards.
+We also run articles focusing on trends and best practices in education technology.